Predictive Maintenance Pros and Cons

 Just 12 percent of facilities in the U.S. use predictive maintenance, but it is increasing in popularity as manufacturers recognize the potential for more efficient and cost-effective maintenance.
 New technology allows companies to monitor various aspects of equipment operation — such as vibration and oil quality — so that equipment maintenance can be performed only when it is completely necessary.

 Predictive maintenance can reduce downtime and improve equipment life cycle, however, implementing a predictive maintenance plan can be expensive up front.
 Predictive maintenance also requires specialized skills for interpreting data from monitoring equipment to determine what maintenance needs to be performed.
 Depending on the needs and capabilities of a facility, predictive maintenance offers various pros and cons.

-When implemented properly, predictive maintenance programs can greatly reduce maintenance costs, decrease downtime and increase asset life cycle.
-Here are a few of the main benefits of predictive maintenance:
+When implemented properly, predictive maintenance programs can greatly reduce maintenance costs, decrease downtime and increase asset life cycle for manufacturers.
+Here are a few of the main benefits of predictive maintenance in manufacturing: